Information

 Audience

-This training is intended exclusively for Geneva-based diplomats from SIDS/LDCs, who are current members of the Human Rights Council or are planning to stand for membership in 2026.
+This training is intended exclusively for Geneva-based diplomats from SIDS/LDCs, who are current members of the Human Rights Council or are planning to stand for membership.
 It is specifically designed for delegates seeking to strengthen their operational understanding of the Council’s procedures and enhance their practical engagement in its work.

 Organizers are committed to ensuring gender and regional diversity.
 Participants must attend at least 80% of the sessions to earn the final certificate.